What's wrong with this house? Wake homeowner fined thousands by HOA

 "We did it in accordance with state law, and that's a really important step."

-Following state laws, Debra and fourteen people in her neighborhood signed a petition requesting a special meeting.
-Even though they were following state statue, Debra showed us a letter from the HOA attorney threatening to take action if they moved forward with their special meeting.
+Following state laws, Debra and 14 people in her neighborhood signed a petition requesting a special meeting.
+Even though they were following state statute, Debra showed us a letter from the HOA attorney threatening to take action if they moved forward with their special meeting.

 "We got a letter from the HOA attorney threatening all fourteen of us with a personal lawsuit and restraining order for conducting a completely lawful meeting," Debra said.

 Debra refused to be intimidated, the group had their special meeting and got enough support from the neighborhood to make a change.
-The past board was completely removed from office, and new management is in place.
+The past board was removed from office, and new management is in place.

-As for Debra, her shutter battle is over.
+As for Debra, her shutter battle is finished.

 After discussing the matter with the new HOA leadership, they all agreed on a darker shade of plum for her shutters.

-"There are a lot of laws that do need to be in place, but I also think people need to be able to live here."
+"There are a lot of laws that do need to be in place, but I also think people need to be able to live here," she said.

+Happy that her battle has come to an end, Debra is still speaking out to try and help others.
+Her message: "Do your homework, get a group of people together because it's going to take a community, a village to do it."

+If you're experiencing issues with your HOA and are trying to find ways for a change it's key to look at the North Carolina Planned Community Act.